A reflection on Nkirote, a woman from a small village in Kenya, and James, a country director of an NGO.

 Early in my career, in a small village in the countryside of Kenya, Kinoti (the head of our project station) and I visited Nkirote, one of our nutrition project beneficiaries.
 We spent an hour with Nkirote on pleasantries over a sugary cup of tea, reviewed the last three weeks, and planned a training session about kitchen gardening for her women’s group.

-As we prepared to leave, Nkirote turned to Kinoti and directly asked him, “Kinoti, you and your group including the many Wazungu (white people) you came with have been with us for three years, but I’ve been asking myself: What we have really gained?”
+As we prepared to leave, Nkirote turned to Kinoti and directly asked him, “Kinoti, you and your group including the many Wazungu (white people) you came with, you have been with us for three years, but I’ve been asking myself: What we have really gained?”
 Kinoti and I looked at each other in shock.

 She continued, showing some agitation now.
 “You have made us do many things, making compost, growing those red things called beetroots which I cannot even feed my children because they taste like soil and make your mouth look like you drank blood.
 The mosquito nets you brought are already torn and they cannot protect anyone from being bitten!”